huisunsh/personal-website/content/authors/admin/_index.md

 # - Visitors
 ---

 I am a Ph.D. candidate in the [Management & Organizations Department](https://www.kellogg.northwestern.edu/faculty/academics/management-and-organizations.aspx) at [Kellogg School of Management, Northwestern University](https://www.kellogg.northwestern.edu/).
 My research is at the intersection of managerial cognition and organizational learning, with a strong influence from computational cognitive science.
+In general, my research concerns the role of cognitive structure in social networks and entrepreneurship.

-My dissertation combines computational modeling with a longitudinal qualitative study to explore how founders' knowledge structure interacts and co-evolves with their pursuits of behavioral capabilities.
+My dissertation combines computational modeling with a longitudinal qualitative study to explore how founders' knowledge structure interacts and co-evolves with their learning.
 In my prior work, I study how mental structure of knowledge, independent of its content, leads to differential returns in social networks.
 In simpler words, independent of what you know, how you mentally organize what you know matters.

 In a related stream of research, I theorize language systems, both natural languages and artificial languages (e.g., programming languages), as enacted knowledge structures.
 Leveraging insights from game theory and computational linguisitcs, I explore the role of language systems in firm cooridnation and shed new light on the questions of bounded rationality.